Electronic Configuration of Elements

 - Carbon = 1s22s22px12py1

 In order to make the electronic configuration of the elements simple and convenient, it is written such that the electronic configuration of noble gas core precedes the valence shell electrons.
 It represented by the symbol of noble gases using square brackets followed by the valence shell configuration.
 For magnesium, the electronic configuration is written as [Ne]3s2 and calcium are represented as [Ar]4s2.
-There are a certain set of rules and principals that govern the filling of electrons in an orbital.
+There are a certain set of rules and principles that govern the filling of electrons in an orbital.

 Stability of Completely Filled and Half-filled Orbitals